oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/expressions.md

 block depends on data availability.
 In case when layout are built and rendered on server side data could be accessed directly using DB layer or passed through the [context](./layout_context.md), but for the layout that is rendered for some page in a single page application, where the data should be fetched using `AJAX` it will not work.
-So, in order to unify data access mechanism for different layout renderer **[Symfony expression](http://symfony.com/doc/current/components/expression_language/index.html)** were added.
+So, in order to unify data access mechanism for different layout renderer **[Symfony expression](http://symfony.com/doc/current/components/expression_language/index.html)** was added.

 Automatically the extension processes **expressions** that are found in **block view** variables during `finishView` method execution.